aiidalab/aiidalab-qe/docs/source/development/plugin.rst

         "plugin_1": {...},
     }

-One needs to decide which parameters are needed for the workchain, and how to use them.
+you need to decide which parameters are needed for the workchain, and how to use them.
 For example, the ``HelloWorldWorkChain`` needs the ``name`` parameter, which is defined in the ``Setting`` panel.
 The ``get_builder`` function will return a ``builder`` for the ``HelloWorldWorkChain``.
 The ``builder`` will be used to submit the workchain.